-Latest data from the AIUA website show the plan continues to grow in 2014, with 31,279 total policies in-force and total exposure reaching \$5.4 billion as of May, 2014.
+Latest data from the AIUA website show the plan had 31,622 total policies in-force and total exposure to loss was \$5.5 billion as of October 2015.

 Alabama ranks 12th on AIR Worldwide's coastal exposure list, with \$118.2 billion in insured coastal exposure, about 50 percent of which is residential and 50 percent commercial.
 Alabama's insured coastal exposure represents 13 percent of the state's total insured values.